What is the Small Employer Certificate of Recognition (SECOR) program?

 A SECOR is issued to an employer whose health and safety management system meets the Partnerships standard.
 An effective system can support due diligence by the employer and result in reducing the social and financial costs of workplace injury and illness.

 Which Certifying Partner is right for you?

 Selecting a certifying partner is your choice.
-A Certifying Partner is an organization that has committed to working in partnership with Alberta Employment and Immigration (AEI) towards improving health and safety for Alberta workers.
+A Certifying Partner is an organization that has committed to working in partnership with Alberta Jobs, Skills, Training and Labour towards improving health and safety for Alberta workers.
 Employers not currently registered under a Certifying Partner should contact the Alberta Association for Safety Partnerships (AASP), a non industry specific Certifying Partner.